We have already seen in many of my earlier articles how triacs are used in electronic circuits for switching AC loads.

 Simple and the Best Triac Dimmer Switch Circuit

-The circuit diagram shown above is an classic example of a dimmer switch, where a triac has been utilized for controlling the intensity of light.
+The circuit diagram shown above is an classic example of a light dimmer switch, where a triac has been utilized for controlling the intensity of light.

 When AC mains is fed to the above circuit, as per the setting of the pot, C2 charges fully after a particular delay providing the necessary firing voltage to the diac.